-Functioning alcoholics may maintain the illusion everything is under control.
-At one time they may have enjoyed a drink but didn’t have an issue with alcohol.
-But addiction can cause great physical and psychological damage to someone with a drinking problem, as well as their friends and loved ones.
-It is said functioning alcoholics may vary from other people with dependency as they believe they can live a normal life while still drinking, where they think even those they live and work with may be unaware they have a problem.
+They may maintain the illusion everything is under control.
+At one time they may have enjoyed a glass of wine and a drink or two but didn’t have an issue with alcohol.
+But alcohol addiction can cause considerable physical and psychological damage to someone, as well as their friends and loved ones.
+It is said functioning alcoholics may vary from other people with dependency as they believe they can live a normal life while still drinking and can overcome alcoholism alone.
+They think even those they live and work with may be unaware they are battling alcoholism.

 For instance, do they consume alcohol instead of having something to eat?
-Does the person in your life become angry or defensive at the suggestion they have an issue, or do they make a joke about it?
+Does your family member become angry or defensive at the suggestion they have an issue, or do they make a joke about it?
 Do they drink in secret, early in the morning and throughout the day until they blackout?
-A functioning alcoholic may place restrictions on themselves, such as only drinking at the weekend, but not stick to it.
+They may place restrictions on themselves, such as only drinking at the weekend, but not stick to it.

-Functioning alcoholics may ask folk to cover for them, from loaning them money to calling in sick.
+If a person has a problem with alcohol, they may ask folk to cover for them, from loaning them money to calling in sick.
 But, at the same time, they often shut themselves off from the world.
 Where, when not at work, they may spend time alone in bars and not invite friends and family to their home, so they cannot watch them drink.
-Highly functioning alcoholics may also fail to show up at get-togethers or family gatherings, missing birthday parties, weddings or christenings because they were drunk or hungover.
+They may also fail to show up at get-togethers or family gatherings, missing birthday parties, weddings or christenings because they were drunk or hungover.
 An example of how concealing a drinking problem can affect a person’s social life.

-However, in many cases, high functioning alcoholics drink to deal with emotional or psychiatric disorders, stress or depression to anxiety, alongside other conditions.
+However, in many cases, people who suffer from alcoholism drink to deal with emotional or psychiatric disorders, stress or depression to anxiety, alongside other conditions.